tigerfarm/arduino/MacInstall/README.md

 https://medium.com/@thuc/connect-arduino-nano-with-mac-osx-f922a46c0a5d

 1. Download the driver from url: https://github.com/ledongthuc/example/blob/master/file/CH34x_Install_V1.3.zip
-2. Extract and install file CH34x_Install.pkg
+2. Extract and install file CH34x_Install.pkg.
+On the new MacBook, I ran the pkg file to install the driver.
 3. Run the command: sudo nvram boot-args="kext-dev-mode=1"
 + You need to be booted to Recovery to change

 To use Recovery Mode, reboot or start your Mac and hold the Command and R keys simultaneously on your keyboard as soon as you hear the familiar startup chime.
 Keep holding as your Mac boots, which may take a few moments depending on its specific configuration.
 You can let go of the keys when you see a screen similar to the screenshot below.

 Check the files in /dev/ with start name “tty*”, if you see /dev/tty.wch ch341 USB=>RS232 1420, it is correct.